Physical Therapy

 -

-For in-home lessons, no equipment is necessary; Lizzy will provide a mat and magic circle for the workout.
+For mobile lessons, no equipment is necessary; Lizzy will provide a mat and magic circle for the workout.
 We may also utilize any Pilates equipment that you have in your home.

 For virtual lessons, you will need an exercise mat and a device (computer, phone, etc.) to access your lesson.
 It may also be helpful to have access to a magic circle and 1lb weights.
 If you have any other equipment in your home, we may utilize it.